L13/vscode-projects/README.md

 ## What's new in Projects 0.18.0

 - Added groups for favorites and workspaces.
+- Added `l13Projects.initialFavoriteGroupsState` to set the initial state of the favorite groups.
 - Changed context group for `Open in Current Window` and `Open in New Window` in VS Code explorer view.

 ## Index